lk-geimfari/mimesis/README.md

 Church is a library to generate fake data.
 It's very useful when you need to bootstrap your database.
 Church doesn't have any dependencies.

 At this moment a library has 9 supported locales:
+- 🇩🇰 - Dansk    (da)
 - 🇺🇸 - English  (en)
 - 🇪🇸 - Español  (es)
 - 🇩🇪 - Deutsch  (de)
 - 🇫🇷 - Français (fr)
 - 🇮🇹 - Italiano (it)
-- 🇧🇷 - Português (pt-br)
 - 🇷🇺 - Русский  (ru)
 - 🇳🇴 - Norsk (no)
 - 🇸🇪 - Svenska (sv)
+- 🇵🇹 - Português (pt)
+- 🇧🇷 - Português Brasileiro

 ## Documentation
 Church is a pretty simple library and all you need to start is the small documentation.
 See church's Sphinx-generated documentation here: [http://church.readthedocs.io](http://church.readthedocs.io)